The Minnesota Barrier Assessment Study

-- Identify strategic sites for potential Asian carp barriers.
+- Identify strategic sites for potential invasive carp barriers.

 The project applied GIS analysis to information gathered from several barrier databases and data from field level professionals.

-A preliminary risked-based spatial map was released in November 2013 depicting where in Minnesota Asian carp may spread by their own swimming capabilities.
+A preliminary risked-based spatial map was released in November 2013 depicting where in Minnesota invasive carp may spread by their own swimming capabilities.

 In addition, the project produced the following outcomes:

-- assignment of relative risk of Asian carp passage on 2,000+ stream barriers,
+- assignment of relative risk of invasive carp passage on 2,000+ stream barriers,

 - GIS tools for quantifying resources and evaluating scenarios, and